Copywriting Niches: Yes or No? A Smart Way to Decide

 A couple of assumptions:

-1. I’m assuming you’ve done your homework and you know what search engine optimization is (SEO).
+1. I’m assuming you’ve done your homework and you know what search engine optimization (SEO) is.
 If you’re serious about making a living as a copywriter, you need to understand SEO.
-So if you haven’t done that work yet, start with this: HubSpot Academy’s SEO Certification Course (it’s free).
+If you haven’t done that work yet, start with this: HubSpot Academy’s SEO Certification Course (it’s free).

 2. I’m assuming you use/have access to a keyword research tool.
 I have a paid subscription to Semrush.
+(You can sign up for a free trial, which might allow you to see some of the data.)
+Here’s how to use Semrush for keyword research.
 If you’re tight on money, you could use Google’s Keyword Planner, which is free.
 Here’s a great article on how to use the tool, including how to find the exact monthly volume for a keyword phrase.

-Have other questions about how to get copywriting clients?
+Have other questions about copywriting niches?
 Ask the Copy Bitch!

 That’s me.
 I’m the Copy Bitch!
 I have a YouTube channel for copywriters.
 You can browse the videos and leave comments.
 Or you can contact me directly with questions, and I will (hopefully) either update this post and/or record a video that answers your question.